dccsTuzla/jee-react-app/README.md

 # Example REST application.

 This is the Java (backend) part of the application.
-The JavaScript (frontend) is located inside `src/main/tsx` directory.
+The TypeScript (frontend) is located inside `src/frontend` directory.
 Follow the `README.md` file in that directory for information on how to set up the client.

 ### Requirements